This group is no longer active.

 To ensure the Independent Review was thorough, robust and accessible as possible, the chair, Derek Feeley, developed a three phase approach to undertaking the work.

 These three phases broadly included:

 The Review focused on developing a deep understanding of the needs, rights, and preferences of people who are using social care services.
 It examined how and in what circumstances these are currently being met well and what needs significant improvement to ensure people’s outcomes are consistently met on a personalised basis across Scotland.

 The Review looked closely at the experience of staff working in the social care sector.

 Using the information and evidence derived from the first phase, the Review considered what change is needed and what the options are for a social care system that delivers on the needs, rights and preferences of people using services and improves the experience of staff working in social care.
 The Review also drew on evidence from academic papers, parliamentary inquiries, analysis from statutory bodies and reports from representatives of social care users and providers, as well as available learning from other social care systems.

 In this phase, the Review considered funding, delivery, governance and regulation, and how continuous improvement can be assured.
 It also considered the interface of social care with health, housing, local communities and other related services and supports, as well as the role of people using services in delivery and how they can be meaningfully involved in assessment processes and participate fully in decisions affecting their life, and the social care services and supports they are able to access.

 Evidence and written submissions

 There was an open invitation to submit views, papers and evidence to the Review by 6 November 2020.
-Work is ongoing to publish some of the organisational and representative bodies’ submissions are available as supporting documents alongside the report.
+Organisational and representative bodies’ submissions are available as supporting documents alongside the report.

 Support to the Review from the Health and Social Care Alliance Scotland (the ALLIANCE)